MonoidMusician/blog/sources/comprehensive_errors.md

 - For type-of provenance, the function is partial because an expression may not typecheck, producing the errors we have been talking about.
 - Beta normalization provenance is also partial in the sense that it may not terminate, but again, a well-written typechecker implementation will make sure that only expressions that are known to typecheck are normalized, used, and could appear in the output.
 - Alpha-normalization is well-behaved and does not require.
 - Substitution might require a reader context to know what values to substitute for what variables?
-Haven't quite figured it out yet TODO
+Haven't quite figured it out yet [TODO]{t=}
 - Resolving imports generally requires an async context as I've mentioned above.
 However, since all of the necessary imports were already resolving, we can get away with the import cache that was maintained during the import process.
 Lookups in this cache will still be partial, though.

 ### Multiple Source Files